Contractual Redundancy Pay

 The redundancy payment calculation is given based on an employee's age, service years, and weekly pay before tax, or 'gross pay'.
 (Weekly pay also includes regular overtime, bonuses, and commission).

-• Half a week's pay for each full year they've worked.
+• Half a week’s pay for each full year they were under 22.

-• One week's pay for each full year they've worked (from age 22).
+• One week’s pay for each full year they were 22 or older, but under 41.

-• One and a half weeks' pay for each full year they've worked (from age 41).
+• One and half weeks’ pay for each full year they were 41 or older.

 What is the law on redundancy pay?